drvinceknight/pfm/book/building-tools/01-variables-conditionals-loops/introduction/main.md

 In the previous chapters you have explored a number of tools that allow you to use mathematical knowledge more efficiently.
-In this part of the book you will see start to gain the knowledge necessary to build these tools.
+In this part of the book you will start to gain the knowledge necessary to build these tools.

 ```{important}
 In this chapter you will cover: